 \section{Open questions}

-While we were able to show that the graphs that forbid a tree $T$ as a subgraph have bounded hat guessing number, it is still open whether the graphs that forbid a general subgraph $H$ as a subgraph have bounded hat guessing number.
+While we showed that the graphs that forbid a tree $T$ as a subgraph have bounded hat guessing number, it is still open whether the graphs that forbid a general subgraph $H$ as a subgraph have bounded hat guessing number.
 We suspect that if $H$ contains a cycle, then there exists a graph $G$ with no subgraph isomorphic to $H$ for which the hat guessing number of $G$ is arbitrarily large, and we pose the following question: \begin{question} Is it true that the graphs with $H$ as forbidden subgraph have bounded hat guessing number if and only if $H$ is acyclic? \end{question} If Question \ref{q:H} has a positive answer, then it would be analagous to the well-known fact that the graphs that forbid $H$ as a subgraph have bounded chromatic number if and only if $H$ is acyclic (see e.g.~\cite{Axenovich}).
-One possible way to settle Question \ref{q:H} would be to show an affirmative answer to the following question, which was asked by He, Ido, and Przybocki in \cite{HeWindmill}: \begin{question} Do there exist graphs with arbitrarily large girth and hat guessing number? \end{question} If Question \ref{q:girth} has an affirmative answer, then for any graph $H$ with at least one cycle, one can construct a family of graphs with no copy of $H$ as a subgraph and with arbitrarily large hat guessing number by considering those graphs $G$ with girth larger than the girth of $H$, which would give a positive answer to Question \ref{q:H}.
+One possible way to settle Question \ref{q:H} would be to show an affirmative answer to the following question, which was asked by He, Ido, and Przybocki \cite{HeWindmill}: \begin{question} Do there exist graphs with arbitrarily large girth and hat guessing number? \end{question} If Question \ref{q:girth} has an affirmative answer, then for any graph $H$ with at least one cycle, one can construct a family of graphs with no copy of $H$ as a subgraph and with arbitrarily large hat guessing number by considering those graphs $G$ with girth larger than the girth of $H$, which would give a positive answer to Question \ref{q:H}.

 On the other hand, if Question \ref{q:girth} has a negative answer, it would be natural to ask if any particular cycle length is necessary in a graph family of unbounded hat guessing number.
 For instance, must a graph of sufficiently large hat guessing number contain a $4$-cycle?
-Gadouleau and Georgiou \cite{GadouleauHats} have shown that $\HG(K_{n,n^n}) > n$, so evidently no odd cycle is necessary in a family of graphs of unbounded hat guessing number, but to the best of our knowledge, no construction exists for graphs of arbitrarily large hat guessing number that contain no $4$-cycle.
-In fact, based on current knowledge, it may be true that a graph of sufficiently large hat guessing number must contain a cycle of every even length up to some value.
+Gadouleau and Georgiou \cite{GadouleauHats} have shown that $\HG(K_{n,n^n}) > n$, so evidently no odd cycle is necessary in a family of graphs of unbounded hat guessing number, but no construction exists for graphs of arbitrarily large hat guessing number that contain no $4$-cycle.
+In fact, based on current knowledge, graphs of sufficiently large hat guessing number may necessarily contain a cycle of every even length up to some value.